dzek69/rmdir-promise/README.md

 - unit tests with `mocha` & `must.js`
 - es6+ first approach, with es5 transpiled version to be found inside `dist` folder *

-\* - transpiling kills JS engines optimizations, makes codes longer and tree shaking harder to do and or slower
+\* - transpiling kills JS engines optimizations, makes codes longer and tree shaking harder to do and/or slower

 ## To be done